SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Importing and Exporting Jobs
 -----------------------------

-The seamless import and export capability for existing jobs between clusters or environments empowers you to transfer them without the need for recreation.
+The import and export capability for existing Jobs between BLUE clusters or BLUE environments empowers you to transfer them without the need for recreating the Job's execution tree.
+Please be aware that in addition to importing and exporting a Job, you need to verify that the required Task scripts and DDLs exist in the target BLUE cluster or Environment.

 Jobs are exported and imported in JSON format.

 **Importing**